Skip to content

 Place the device in portrait mode and the display to the front.
 Notate the orientation of the X, Y, and Z axes and how they relate to the point of origin on the antenna to measure from.
 The point of origin resides in the middle of the screw mount at the base of the antenna.
 It will also be necessary to determine which lens to measure from for devices with multiple camera lenses.

-Tip: If you don't know which camera lens to measure from, start PIX4Dcatch and then place something in front of each camera lens.
-The lens blocked is the appropriate lens to measure from.
+Tip: If the correct camera lens for measurement is unclear, start PIX4Dcatch and place an object in front of each lens sequentially.
+The lens that becomes blocked in the application is the appropriate reference lens for measurement.

 Measure the Z axis